DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/02g-minikube-access-apps.markdown

 ## Using `minikube service` command

-Basicly pada kubernetes cluster kita meng-akses aplikasi dengan service type `NodePort`.
 A NodePort service is the most basic way to get external traffic directly to your service.
 NodePort, as the name implies, opens a specific port, and any traffic that is sent to this port is forwarded to the service.

 We also have a shortcut for fetching the minikube IP and a service’s `NodePort`: